-Recognisable due to their sleek and streamlined appearance, wholecut shoes are only made using a single piece of leather.
+Recognizable due to their sleek and streamlined appearance, wholecut dress shoes are made using a single piece of leather stitched together at the back of the shoe.
 Interestingly, wholecut shoes are actually a type of Oxford.
-However, this guide will show you that they’re totally unique and a breed of their own.
+However, the wholecut style can almost be put in its own category as they are a breed of their own.

 In this guide, we’ll cover everything you need to know about wholecut shoes such as: